Talk to us 01204 238 046

 What is the difference between a Bid Manager and a Proposal Manager?

-Put simply, this can depend on each unique organisation.
-However, as a general rule it is easier to think of the proposal as a singular, but of course critical, part of the bid lifecycle – the written submission.
+As a general rule, it is easier to think of the proposal as a singular, but of course critical, part of the bid lifecycle – the written submission.

 Proposal managers tend to take responsibility for this aspect, whereas bid managers need to have an overarching view of the entire bid process, from storyboarding and collating all relevant information, to the final presentation of the bid and any post-bid reviews.
 The bid manager role tends to encompass a much broader range of tasks.